bojanskr/quickstart-workshop/content/60_implementing/40_create_mapping.md

 ### Understanding Mappings section

-In the workload template, you have a hardcoded AMI value for the WebServer as shown below:
+In the workload template, you have an option to hardcode AMI value for the WebServer as shown below:

 ```yaml
 Properties: